 Arriving in Bagan by Train

-The sleeper train from Yangon to Bagan was due to arrive at 09:30, and as this time approached I gave Mr Fluskey a little shake to get him up and off his bunk.
+The night train from Yangon to Bagan was due to arrive at 09:30, and as this time approached I gave Mr Fluskey a little shake to get him up and off his bunk.
 I knew we were running late but not sure exactly by how much.
 The train slowly crawled towards Bagan, stopping at red signals on the single track.

 The train pulled into Bagan at 10:50, only an hour and twenty minutes later than scheduled.
 Considering the swathes of reports I had read that said they were often hours and hours late, this wasn’t too bad.